- Military Basics

 You have options to decide if, how and when to report domestic abuse in the military, with some exceptions.
 Knowledge is power, and understanding your reporting options for domestic abuse can help you decide how to proceed.

 Restricted or confidential reporting option

-Three groups of professionals have been granted the authority to keep information about domestic abuse confidential under the restricted reporting option:
+Three groups of professionals may keep information about domestic abuse confidential under the restricted reporting option: